plotly/plotly.js/CONTRIBUTING.md

   selections.
 - `_module.convert`: Sometimes separated from `_module.plot` or `_module.calc` to convert the
   plotly.js settings to another framework e.g. to `gl-plot3d` for `gl3d` traces, to
   `mapbox-gl` from `mapbox` traces.
-This split can also make the logic easier to test.
+This split can make the logic easier to test.

 ## Coding style